-Opening a bank account in Hong Kong requests your business some must-have documents, such as business registration issued by the Inland Revenue Department, representative’s HK IDs/passport, living/office address, a properly described declaration that provides the details of the principal shareholders and the directors, etc. And it might take you a long time of horrible verification, and in the end, it might still fail due to non-sufficient documents.
+Opening a bank account in Hong Kong requests your business some must-have documents.
+They are such as business registration issued by the Inland Revenue Department, representative’s HK IDs/passport, living/office address.
+It also needs to include a properly described declaration that provides the details of the principal shareholders and the directors, etc. And it might take you a long time of horrible verification.
+In the end, it might still fail due to non-sufficient documents.
 Even if you can successfully create a bank account, it doesn’t mean that you can create a payment collection bank account in the target market, such as the USA.
-It varies based on different country policies and then if it can, it requires you to provide more documents.
+It varies based on different country policies and then if it can.
+It requires you to provide more documents.
 It is a damn vicious cycle

-For a virtual bank account creation, on the other hand, we don’t need to prepare a complex list of documents.
+For virtual bank account creation, on the other hand, we don’t need to prepare a complex list of documents.
 The virtual bank can require very fundamental documents, such as business registration, passport, office address.
-And also you can remotely create the virtual bank account instead of going to Hong Kong and having to sit there and wait, and the procedure for opening a business bank account with fintech options can be done in no more than 2 weeks.
+And also you can remotely create a virtual bank account instead of going to Hong Kong and having to sit there and wait.
+And you can finish the procedure for opening a business bank account with fintech options in no more than 2 weeks.

-And then you can leverage the virtual bank feature to directly create a branch bank account to receive the payout from the oversea buyers, for example, Amazon USA, Rakuten Japan, etc. That’s easy.
+Then you can leverage the virtual bank feature to directly create a branch bank account to receive the payout from the global buyers.
+For example, the payout is from Amazon USA, Rakuten Japan, etc. That’s easy.

 Multi-currency & Lower Transaction Commission

 There are significant costs such as opening, maintaining, and closing traditional bank accounts.
 For many new and small businesses, these hefty fees aren’t always in reach.
 However, without the cost of physical branches, virtual banks normally offer lower fees, no minimums, and free account setup.
-Clients are typically only charged nominal transactional fees for payments.
+The virtual bank only charges clients nominal transactional fees for payments.
 They also tend to offer more competitive foreign exchange rates, whereby clients can save up to more than traditional banks.

 - Integration Capability with Online Payment Gateways and eCommerce Platforms

-You might be suffering from headaches on how to create a US traditional bank account and start your Amazon pro-seller business, particularly if you are a newbie seller and don’t tend to invest too much at the very early stage of the business.
+You might be suffering from headaches on how to create a US traditional bank account.
+It’s because you want to start your Amazon pro-seller business.
+It’s difficult if you are a newbie seller and don’t tend to invest too much at the very early stage of the business.

-Virtual banks in fact do facilitate you create a bank account in the target market and also can integrate with the platforms.
+Virtual banks in fact do facilitate you create a bank account in the target market.
+And it also can integrate with the platforms.
 It definitely varies by different virtual banks, but this is a basic feature every virtual bank has.

-Take Currenxie for an example, after you create a virtual bank account in Hong Kong, you can work with Currenxie and integrate their collaborated business platforms to conveniently and easily receive your payouts from there.
+Take Currenxie for an example.
+You create a virtual bank account in Hong Kong.
+Then you can work with Currenxie and integrate their collaborated business platforms to conveniently and easily receive your payouts from there.